gnosis/prediction-market-agent/README.md

 # Prediction Market Betting Agent

-A library for building an autonomous agent that researches markets from [Manifold](https://manifold.markets/), and uses its findings to place bets.
+A library for exploring the landscape of AI Agent frameworks, using the example application of a prediction market betting agent.
+The agent researches markets from [Manifold](https://manifold.markets/), and uses its findings to place bets.

 ## Setup